ram-parameswaran/vault_vagrant/README.md

 ### notes about the variables used for spining up Vault on Vagrant
 1. VAULT_NUM_INSTANCES - Number of Vault instances needed to be spun up
+2. VAULT_VER - Specify the version of Vault that needs to be installed - Should match the folder under - https://releases.hashicorp.com/vault/ - Defaults to 1.15.2+ent if no value specified
-2. CONSUL
+3. CONSUL
-   - CONSUL_VER - Specify the version of Vault that needs to be installed - Should match the folder under - https://releases.hashicorp.com/consul/ - Defaults to 1.16.2+ent
+   - CONSUL_VER - Specify the version of Vault that needs to be installed - Should match the folder under - https://releases.hashicorp.com/consul/ - Defaults to 1.17.0+ent
    - STORAGE=consul - This needs to be specified when Vault needs to know Consul is the storage backend.
 Defaults to raft if no value is specified
-4. VAULT_VER - Specify the version of Vault that needs to be installed - Should match the folder under - https://releases.hashicorp.com/vault/ - Defaults to 1.15.0+ent if no value specified
-5. TF_VER - Specify the version of Terraform that needs to be installed - Should match the folder under - https://releases.hashicorp.com/terraform/ - Defaults to 1.6.1 if no value specified
+4. TF_VER - Specify the version of Terraform that needs to be installed - Should match the folder under - https://releases.hashicorp.com/terraform/ - Defaults to 1.6.4 if no value specified

 ### to spin up a vault node with Consul as the storage backend
 - VAULT_NUM_INSTANCES=1 STORAGE=consul vagrant up